ASIDS/Prototype/End Product/Main Program/README.md

 ## MAIN PROGRAM RUNNING IN PYTHON 3

-The program consist of simple instructions of in a loop
+The Main program consist of simple instructions of in a loop
 <br>1.Record Audio
 <br>Using USB Sound Card (Raspberry pi doesnt have it built-in)